Travel Documentary

 ANDRE DE LA VARRE:

-At the age of seventeen, André de la Varre traveled to Europe and purchased a motion picture camera.
-He was hired as Burton Holmes' cameraman in 1924.
-De La Varre began working as an independent filmmaker in the 1930s, producing short films for prominent Hollywood studios.
-Over the ensuing four decades, he traveled and made films nonstop.
+At the age of seventeen, André de la Varre travelled to Europe and purchased a motion picture camera.
+He was hired as Burton Holmes' Film Cameraman in 1924.
+De La Varre began working as an Independent Filmmaker in the 1930s, producing Short Films for prominent Hollywood studios.
+Over the ensuing four decades, he travelled and made films nonstop.

 JAMES A. FITZPATRICK:

 James A. Fitzpatrick has completed 225 travelogues and completed 25 global trips.
-When he founded Fitzpatrick Pictures in 1923, there weren't many foreign films available to American viewers, so he supplied a stock collection of pictures from throughout the globe.
+When he founded Fitzpatrick Pictures in 1923, there were not many Foreign Films available to American viewers, so he supplied a stock collection of pictures from throughout the globe.

 EUGENE CASTLE:

-Although Eugene Castle did not direct trip films, his business Castle Films was the biggest home video film distributor and helped to boost the appeal of travelogues.
+Although Eugene Castle did not direct Travel Films, his business Castle Films was the biggest home video Film Distributor and helped to boost the appeal of travelogues.
 In 1947, Castle sold his business to Universal for $3 million.

 SKY GAVEN: